NathanaelSpecht/Engine/engine/docs/API.md

 and is-type functions to check if a string-to-type conversion will succeed.
 - File functions.
 - 2D Vector and matrix operations.
+- Basic utility functions and macros.

 Modules To Be Added:
-- Basic utility functions and macro.
 - Music functions.
 - 2D Rendering functions for text and sprite animations.
 - 2D World, scene, object, hitbox, entity, and vehicle modeling.
 2D model